 Static analysis is an important part of the development process, and is required for ATO.
 There are two main types of static security testing that needs to be done:

 - Code security analysis, in which your code is checked against a list of antipatterns.

 There are tools for JS, Ruby, and Python, and you are encouraged to set up this scanning early on in the development cycle to prevent unexpected delays when it’s time to get your ATO.
-Note that there are many tools out there for doing code style linting, but this page is specifically security-focused.
+Note that there are many tools out there for doing code style linting - see the 18F Development Guide for recommendations.
+This page is specifically security-focused.

 Recommendations by language

 |Language||Dependency analysis||Code security analysis|

 |Go||Snyk||Go Meta Linter, with the security-related linters (like SafeSQL, if you’re doing SQL queries) enabled|

 |Python||GitHub*||Bandit with the provided config file; engine for Code Climate|

 Use one of the services above, which should support adding public repositories yourself.
 If you need scanning on a private repository, file an issue in the Infrastructure repo.

 When starting a new project for an agency partner, consider creating a new Snyk organization for your project and invite the agency partners (in addition to the TTS team).
 This will facilitate the project’s hand-off in the future.